skx/dns-api-go/README.md

 ## Hacking

-If you update the files beneath `data/` you need to rebuild the `bindata.go` file before they will become visible.
+If you update the files beneath `data/` you need to rebuild the `static.go` file before they will become visible.

-First of all install the `go-bindata` tool if you don't already have it:
+First of all install the `implant` tool if you don't already have it:

-     $ go get -u github.com/jteeuwen/go-bindata/...
+     $ go get -u github.com/skx/implant

 Now you can rebuild like so:

-     $ go-bindata -nomemcopy data/
+     $ implant -input data/ -output static.go
      $ go build .

 Steve